All articles from the August 2017 issue.

 Alastair Hughes is disappointed by this new edition of a book that contains much wisdom but which would have benefitted from both more thorough updating and a good editor to be useful in the design office.

-The new edition of this guide to The Party Wall etc. Act will be useful both as a fund of general knowledge and as a basis for professional practice as a party wall surveyor, with the guidance on ‘special foundations’ alone making it worth the cover price, concludes J.S.
-Johnston.
+The new edition of this guide to The Party Wall etc. Act will be useful both as a fund of general knowledge and as a basis for professional practice as a party wall surveyor, with the guidance on 'special foundations' alone making it worth the cover price, concludes James Sinclair Johnston.

 Topics discussed this month range from the risk in misusing software, a final word on buttress stability, seismic proofing and the danger of fracking, and having expert advice available 24-7 for when disasters strike.